-Sixpence expands the Early Childhood Education Grant Program www.education. ne.gov/grant\program.html which currently prioritizes services for at-risk three and four year-olds.
 Sixpence is a public-private partnership funded with \$40 million from the state and an additional \$20 million from the private sector.
 The earnings generated from the public-private dollars are deposited periodically throughout the year into a Cash Fund and are used primarily for grants to school districts to provide services for infants and toddlers who are most at risk of school failure.
+Building on the success of the original grantees, the Nebraska legislature allocated additional funding in 2013 to expand Sixpence programs.

-Sixpence is a permanent source of funding that will be available for quality early childhood programs and services.
+Sixpence is a sustainable source of funding that will be available for quality early childhood programs and services.
 Sixpence serves as a cornerstone for the citizens of Nebraska to enhance the opportunities for children who are most at risk to be successful in school and later in life.